gage1145/L5R/NPCs/Ichiro Masakatsu.md

   - NPC
 sentiment: Enemy
 ---
-A member of the Gokunishi.
+A member of the Gokenishi.
 A brutal man.